List of Swedish bandy champions: Venue

 The arena with the most finals is Stockholm Olympic Stadium in Stockholm (50 times), Söderstadion in Stockholm (23) and Studenternas IP (17).
 Other venues are Rocklunda IP in Västerås, Idrottsparken in Norrköping, the bay of Brunnsviken in Stockholm, Tunavallen in Eskilstuna, Strömvallen in Gävle and Tingvalla IP in Karlstad.

 Until the mid-20th Century, bandy was often played on naturally frozen lakes.
 The final was played on lakes eight times, 1907, 1910, 1912, 1914, 1915, 1934 (the replay), 1943 (the replay), and 1949.

 From 1991 to 2012, all men's finals have been held on Studenternas IP in Uppsala.
 The final weekend starts with finals for youth's, junior's and women's team on Saturday and the men's final on Sunday.
 From 2013 the new venue was Friends Arena.
 In 2013 and 2014 the final was played at Friends Arena in Solna and from 2015 it was played at Tele2 Arena in Stockholm.
 On 8 May 2017, the it was announced that the finals would be moved back to Studenternas IP.

 In September 2023, the Swedish Bandy Association decided that the 2024 men's, women's and youth finals would be played in the ABB Arena in Västerås.

-In June 2024, the Swedish Bandy Association and Västerås Municipality agreed that even 2024 and 2025 finals would be played in Västerås.
+In June 2024, the Swedish Bandy Association and Västerås Municipality agreed that even the 2025 and 2026 finals would be played in Västerås.

 The attendance record of the finals is from March 16, 2013, when 38,474 people saw Hammarby IF against Sandvikens AIK on Friends Arena.